lleisner/bakery_sales_forecasting/README.md

 The repository is organized as follows:

-- `data/`: Stores relevant data or datasets
+- `data/`: Stores relevant datasets
+- `data_fetcher/`: Updates existing datasets with real time information
 - `data_provider/`: Transforms the raw data into usable datasets
-- `model_ops/`: Methods for training, testing and validation (depreceated)
 - `models/`: Stores the different model architectures
+- `experiment/`: Methods to train, tune or load existing models
-- `utils/`: Some utility functions
+- `utils/`: Contains utility functions used for plotting or other helper functions

-## Dataset
+## Datasets

-The dataset ranges from 01.01.2017 to 31.08.2023 in hourly intervals.
-Considering relevant times for sales in the bakery and closing periods, this results in roughly 30.000 timesteps.
+The dataset ranges from 01.01.2019 to 31.12.2023 in hourly intervals.
 Each timestep cosists of the following features:

-- weather: (temperature, precipitation, wind_speed, wind_direction) (4)
+- weather: (temperature, precipitation, cloud_cover, wind_speed, wind_direction)    (4)
-- tourism: (time of arrivals, departues of each ferry)              (6)
+- tourism: (time of arrival/departue of a ferry, tourist count)                     (3)
-- holidays: (holidays of all Bundesländer)                          (16)
+- holidays: (holidays of all Bundesländer)                                          (1)
-- sales: (sales for a selected range / each item)                   (selection from 1-50)
+- sales: (sales for a selected range / each item)                                   (2-64)
+- operational_feature: (is_open)                                                    (1)

 ## Models

-The foundational model driving this project is the iTransformer architecture, initially introduced in the paper accessible at this link: https://arxiv.org/pdf/2310.06625.pdf.
+The model driving this project is the iTransformer architecture, initially introduced in the paper accessible at this link: https://arxiv.org/pdf/2310.06625.pdf.
 This architecture, rooted in the encoder segment of a transformer, introduces a pivotal concept:

 Rather than adhering to the conventional method of modeling global dependencies across temporal tokens in time series data (where a token represents multiple variables at a specific timestamp), the iTransformer architecture restructures this approach.
 It embeds the time series data into variate tokens, where a token signifies multiple timestamps of a single variable.